-Topics Briefing session on the revision of the "Guidelines for the Preparation of Product Information Summaries for Ethical Drugs" was held
+Topics Briefing on the Revision of the "Guidelines for the Preparation of Product Information Summaries, etc. for Ethical Drugs" Held

-On October 13, 2023, a web briefing on the revision of the "Guidelines for the Preparation of Product Information Summaries, etc. for Ethical Drugs (hereinafter referred to as "Guidelines")" was held.
-Approximately 1,800 participants, including pharmaceutical association member companies, non-member companies, and advertising agencies, showed a high level of interest in the revision of the Guidelines, which are voluntary standards of the Pharmaceutical Manufacturers Association of Japan regarding the preparation of promotional materials, and enthusiasm for the creation of appropriate materials.
+On October 13, 2023, a web briefing on the revision of the "Guidelines for the Preparation of Product Information Summaries, etc. for Ethical Drugs (hereinafter referred to as the "Guidelines")" was held.
+Approximately 1,800 participants, including JPMA member companies, non-member companies, and advertising agencies, showed a high level of interest in the revision of the JPMA's voluntary standards for the preparation of promotional materials and enthusiasm for the creation of appropriate materials.
 The following is a summary of the meeting.

 Table 1 Program of the Briefing Session on the Revision of the Guidelines for the Preparation of Product Information Summaries for Ethical Drugs